Reikjavik/SmartUI/README.md

 ## Usage

-To get SwiftUI like behaviour it's recommended to use **ContainerView** for layouting.
+In order to get SwiftUI like behaviour it's recommended to use **ContainerView** for layouting. **ContainerView** is just a simple UIView and can be used anywhere in UIKit views hierarchy.
+It is also possible to replace only a part of UIKit views with SmartUI views, because SmatUI views will be converted to UIKit views with NSLayoutConstraints during the layout cycle.
 ```swift
 import UIKit
 import SmartUI